alephium/www/src/content/blog/draft_Alephium-Tokenomics-7a56d0850e9d/index.md

 description: 'Updated: The tokenomics were published on Oct 5, 2021.
 We updated this article in February of 2024 to better address the most frequently…'
 ---

-Updated: The tokenomics were published on Oct 5, 2021.
-We updated this article in February of 2024 to better address the most frequently…

----

 ### **Alephium Tokenomics**

 <figure id="2cc4" class="graf graf--figure graf-after--h3">